-In the present era of technology, security of data is a very important concept.
-The information technology development has transformed the way data is processed and nearly all of real life data is now processed electronically.
-This has resulted in a tremendous amount of digital information being generated on a daily basis and led to the emergence of a very popular technology and concept known as Big Data.
-Big Data has been utilized by large companies, e-commerce giants as well as government projects.
-There can be many sources of big data which includes the data arising from online transactions, pictures, posts, videos, audios, emails, medical records, search interrogations, science applications and social networking interface.
-Another source of big data includes the data resulting from the transfer management of devices such as smart phones.
+In the present era of technology, the security of data is a very important concept.
+Information technology development has transformed the way data is processed and nearly all real-life data is now processed electronically.
+This has resulted in a tremendous amount of digital information being generated on a daily basis and led to the emergence of a very popular technology and concept is known as Big Data.

 The emergence and the security challenges of big data

 Until 2010, the term “Big Data” was quite unknown but today it is touted as the latest technology trend.
-Its role as a factor in production, market competitiveness and growth is continuously increasing and big data is now being adopted by everyone from product vendors to large scale outsourcing and cloud service providers.
-Big Data is making inroads into all areas of our digital life and transforming our day-to-day online activities.
+Its role as a factor in production, market competitiveness, and growth is continuously increasing and is now being adopted by everyone from product vendors to large-scale outsourcing and cloud service providers.
+It is making inroads into all areas of our digital life and transforming our day-to-day online activities.

-The big data concept is based on extracting business value from a high volume, variety and velocity of data in a timely and cost-effective manner.
-This 3-v model is used by most analytics to define big data.
-The first aspect is volume and includes the large quantities of data that need to be harnessed to improve decision making across the organization.
-Variety involves handling the complexities of a range of new and emerging data sources such as the data generated from social media, location data from smartphones, public data available online etc. The third aspect is velocity that refers to the speed at which the data is disseminated or the speed at which the data gets updated or refreshed during cyclical variations.
+The big data concept is based on extracting business value from a high volume, variety, and velocity of data in a timely and cost-effective manner.
+This 3-v model is used by most analytics to define it.
+The first aspect is the volume which includes the large quantities of data that need to be harnessed to improve decision-making across the organization.
+Variety involves handling the complexities of a range of new and emerging data sources such as the data generated from social media, location data from smartphones, public data available online, etc. The third aspect is velocity which refers to the speed at which the data is disseminated or the speed at which the data gets updated or refreshed during cyclical variations.

-A number of challenges must be overcome to reap the benefits of big data.
-As big data handles large amounts of data with varying data structures and real-time processing, the most important challenge is to maintain data security and adopt proper data privacy policies.
+A number of challenges must be overcome to reap the benefits of large data sets.
+As it handles large amounts of data with varying data structures and real-time processing, the most important challenge is to maintain data security and adopt proper data privacy policies.
 There is an urgent need to implement strict mechanisms that ensure data security as well as conform to the rising quality expectations of the involved stakeholders.

-The risks to big data implementation should not be underestimated.
-A big data environment consists of any number of stakeholders compiling, storing and analyzing data for any number of different reasons.
-Thus there is a strong need to prevent misuse of data so that people’s trust in digital channels is not broken.
+The risks to implementation should not be underestimated.
+The environment consists of any number of stakeholders compiling, storing, and analyzing data for any number of different reasons.
+Thus there is a strong need to prevent the misuse of data so that people’s trust in digital channels is not broken.
 Biometrics is one such strategy that can respond to this digital revolution and reduce security risks significantly.

 How can biometrics help to secure big data?

-We will highlight in this section how biometrics can be leveraged to secure big data.
-We will also discuss the process of biometric scan and the technology that is used in big data projects.
-The recent years have seen a steady increase in the number of computer and cyber-crimes and it has become a serious problem for the government, public and businesses.
+We will highlight in this section how biometrics can be leveraged to secure a huge amount of data.
+We will also discuss the process of biometric scans and the technology that is used in these projects.
+Recent years have seen a steady increase in the number of computer and cyber-crimes and it has become a serious problem for the government, the public, and businesses.
 In order to counteract these cyber-crimes, it is crucial to capture digital evidence and thus the focus is on how to obtain such evidence.
-However, users do not host their data themselves and it has become increasingly popular among users to use a third party data service provider to store their data and emails.
-In some cases, a large server could also be shared among many different users which increase the difficulty in capturing data for investigation.
+However, users do not host their data themselves and it has become increasingly popular among users to use a third-party data service provider to store their data and emails.
+In some cases, a large server could also be shared among many different users which increases the difficulty in capturing data for investigation.

 The problem is further amplified in a big data environment.
-Big Data technology stores data in a distributed manner that may involve a large number of servers and storage devices.
-Furthermore, these storage devices could be remote as well and therefore traditional forensic technique may not be applied very easily.
+The technology stores data in a distributed manner that may involve a large number of servers and storage devices.
+Furthermore, these storage devices could be remote as well and therefore traditional forensic techniques may not be applied very easily.
 For example, the huge volume of data and the distributed manner of the storage devices makes it extremely difficult to clone a copy of data from the storage devices.
-So this introduction of big data technology and the need to move such information throughout an organization has also exposed a lot of vulnerabilities.
-This influx of big data that is valuable to organizations has now become a massive target for hackers and other cyber criminals.
+So this introduction of this technology and the need to move such information throughout an organization has also exposed a lot of vulnerabilities.
+This influx of huge data that is valuable to organizations has now become a massive target for hackers and other cybercriminals.

 What biometric technologies can be used to enhance security in big data projects?

-To understand how different biometric modalities can be used in big data projects, we will look at one of the most ambitious big data projects.
-The Aadhar project is a combination of big data and biometrics that is working to build an identity verification database of the billion Indian residents.
-This is the world’s largest biometric database and aims to provide resident with a unique identification number that will help them access government welfare and services.
-This project uses a combination of iris scan and digital fingerprints for each resident.
+To understand how different biometric modalities can be used in large data projects, we will look at one of the most ambitious big data projects.
+The Aadhar project is a combination of enormous data and biometrics that is working to build an identity verification database of the billion Indian residents.
+This is the world’s largest biometric database and aims to provide residents with a unique identification number that will help them access government welfare and services.
+This project uses a combination of iris scans and digital fingerprints for each resident.